pkourany/VisiGenieSpark_IDE/README.md

 This library will work with all 4D Systems Modules which are capable of using the ViSi-Genie environment.
 This is therefore all Picaso and Diablo16 Display Modules.
 The demo included with this library was made for the uLCD-32PTU however can easily be adapted to other size displays.

+## Notes for Spark Core

+This library is a version of 4D Systems ViSi-Genie-Arduino library adapted for the Spark.
+The library is designed to use any (hardware) Serial port.
+On the Spark, this would  be Serial1 or Serial2 (when it is released).

+The genieSpark_Demo program requires that the 4D display be connected to Serial1 and that the  display be pre-programmed with the sample 4DWorkshop file and setup to run at 115,200 baud.

+The genieSpark_Demo_MultiScreen program requires two 4D displays, one connected to Serial1 and the other to Serial2, each pre-programmed with the sample 4DWorkshop file and setup to run at 115,200 baud.

 ```
 ////////////////////////// GenieArduino 20/07/2014 /////////////////////////
 //